shipwright-io/cli/docs/shp_build_create.md

-      --retention-succeeded-limit uint           number of succeeded BuildRuns to be kept (default 65535) --retention-ttl-after-failed duration      duration to delete a failed BuildRun after completion --retention-ttl-after-succeeded duration   duration to delete a succeeded BuildRun after completion --source-context-dir string                use a inner directory as context directory --source-git-clone-secret string           name of the secret with credentials to access the git source, e.g. git credentials
+      --retention-succeeded-limit uint           number of succeeded BuildRuns to be kept (default 65535) --retention-ttl-after-failed duration      duration to delete a failed BuildRun after completion --retention-ttl-after-succeeded duration   duration to delete a succeeded BuildRun after completion --scheduler-name string                    specify the scheduler to be used to dispatch the Pod --source-context-dir string                use a inner directory as context directory --source-git-clone-secret string           name of the secret with credentials to access the git source, e.g. git credentials
       --source-git-revision string               git repository source revision